Active Whip Antenna

 receiver assembly is the coaxial cable connection.
 The brownish

-material around the connector is 3M Skotchkote used to seal
+material around the connector is 3M Skotchkote

 the connector (the connector also is wrapped with 3M Temflex